CambridgeUniversityPress/Stellar-Structure-and-Evolution/Chapter11/README.md

 `OGLE-LMC-CEP-0832_b.txt` - isolated light curve of the first-overtone mode

+### Figure 11.7 - Adiabatic Non-Radial Pulsations in the standard solar model

+Combines analytic calculations in the notebook with a solar model from author Marc Pinsonneault:

+`SolarModel_Pinsonneault` - solar model for comparison with calculations

 ### Figure 11.8 - Kepler power spectrum of 16 Cygni A

 Kepler data for 16 Cygni A are in 2 files: